CrazyflieTHI/sim_cf2/README.md

 ros2 launch sim_cf2 main.launch.xml
 ```

-Gazebo will start in paused mode and trying to establish a connection to the software-in-the-loop Crazyflie firmware instances.
+Gazebo will start in paused mode and will try to establish a connection to the software-in-the-loop Crazyflie firmware instances.

 ![gazebo_successfully_spawned_entities](images/gazebo_successfully_spawned_entities.png)

 ### 2. Run Crazyflie Firmware SITL Instances

-Open a new terminal and move to the scripts folder of the *2sim_cf2* repository (assuming ~/dev_ws/src/sim_cf2)
+Open a new terminal and move to the scripts folder of the *sim_cf2* repository (assuming ~/dev_ws/src/sim_cf2)

 ```sh
 cd ~/dev_ws/src/sim_cf2/scripts
 ```

-Run the *run_cfs.sh* script with as many instances of simulated Crazyflies as needed by providing the amount of Crazyflies as argument (two by default)
+Run the *run_cfs.sh* script with as many instances of simulated Crazyflies as needed by providing the amount of Crazyflies as argument (e.g. two)
 ```sh
 ./run_cfs.sh 2
 ```